-Applications for a successful apprenticeship scheme which helps young people kick-start their careers in local government has opened for applications.
+Applications are now open for a successful apprenticeship scheme which helps young people kick-start their careers in local government.

-Applications are now open for the latest round of the Suffolk Coastal and Waveney District Council apprenticeship scheme.
-10 opportunities are available in a number of teams, including Food and Safety, Procurement, ICT, Property Information, Planning Support, Economic Regeneration, Communities and Housing Needs.
+Applications are now open for the East Suffolk Council apprenticeship scheme.
+Five opportunities are available in a number of teams, including Communities, Customer Services, Elections, Private Sector Housing and Property Information.

 The apprenticeship scheme gives young people a clear pathway from education into work and teaches them key skills which are essential for employment, such as questioning and listening, giving feedback and managing relationships.
 The scheme also benefits existing council staff by developing their supervisory and management skills, as well as enabling them to become mentors.

-After their apprenticeship year is complete, the apprentices are encouraged to apply for alternative roles within the Councils.
+After their apprenticeship is complete, the apprentices are encouraged to apply for alternative roles within the Council.
 This gives them the opportunity to secure permanent employment and also creates a vacancy for a new apprentice.